What we achieved

 Consulted at the National level

-The project is organising a series of National Focus Group meetings across six Mediterranean countries: Albania, Croatia, France, Greece, Italy and Spain.
+The project organised six National Focus Group meetings involving over 70 experts across eights Mediterranean countries: Albania, Croatia (with Montenegro), France, Greece (with Cyprus), Italy, and Spain.

-By engaging directly with national stakeholders, the project ensures that the guidance is co-developed with those who know the region best, making it both practical and relevant to the diverse national contexts of the Mediterranean.
+By engaging directly with national stakeholders, the project ensured that the guidance and notes were co-developed with those who know the region best, making it both practical and relevant to the diverse national contexts of the Mediterranean.

 ACTIVITY 2